rarkhipov/retentioneering-framework/docs/source/getting_started/data_preparation.rst

 different target events.
 So you should add such events as ``lost`` and ``passed``.

-For example, there is a list of events that correspond to the passed onboarding.
+For example, there is a list of events that correspond to the passed onboarding:

 .. code:: python